BarquistLab/CRISPRi_guide_efficiency_bacteria/README.md

 ### 5_gRNA_design

 It contains 1 Python scripts for gRNA desgin and efficiency prediction similar to the webpage interface (https://ciao.helmholtz-hiri.de).
-The Python script version extends the function of the webtool to design gRNAs for **multiple sequences from FASTA input file** and **selected genes by gene name or gene ID when GFF file and reference genome FASTA are provided**.
+The Python script version extends the function of the webtool to design gRNAs for **multiple sequences from FASTA input file** and **selected genes by gene name or gene ID** when *reference genome FASTA and GFF* files are provided.

 Requirements can be installed by creating a conda environment from the file "environment.yml".
 ```